kyleahleaman/habit-tracker/README.md

 The purpose of this website is to provide people with the motivation to build meaningful and lasting habits through engaging with an animal of your choice.

-Shop item photos were sourced from royalty free collections, while some animals were inspired by Jellycat stuffed animals!
-All other images sourced from Canva's free library.
+The painting, "From Jerusalem" by John Singer Sargent, displayed on the login, register, and survey pages was sourced from The Met's Free Digital Library.
+Shop item photos were sourced from royalty free collections, while some animals were inspired by Jellycat stuffed animals.
+All other images were sourced from Canva's free library.